-Reforms in the post-war panel The data set collects annual observations of political and economic variables from 1960 to 2000 for as many countries in the world as possible.
-Due to data availability and the formation of new countries, the resulting panel is unbalanced - some of the estimates are still based on data from nearly 140 countries.
-The main idea is to exploit switches into, or out of, democratic status to construct indicators for a variety of different reforms.
-As in the previous section, this requires a classification of countries and years into democratic and non-democratic.
-In the panel, I rely on the Polity2 index, included in the 4th wave of the Polity data set, which is collected for all independent nations with more than 1/2 million inhabitants.2 The Polity2 index takes on values from -10 to +10 depending on a variety of institutional features ranging from constraints on the executive to the openness of elections.
+Therefore, I also exploit switches into - or out of - democratic status to study the effect of alternative forms of democracy.
+A first requirement is a precise classification of countries and years into democratic and non-democratic.
+In the panel, I rely on the Polity2 index, included in the 4th wave of the Polity data set, which is collected for all independent nations with more than 1/2 million inhabitants.4 The Polity2 index takes on values from -10 to +10 depending on a variety of institutional features ranging from constraints on the executive to the openness of elections.
 I code a country as democratic in any year when this index takes on a (strictly) positive value: i.e., I set the binary indicator democracy = 1.

-By this classification, a reform occurs in a year when a nation's democracy indicator flips between 0 and 1 (in either direction).
-This definition of reform may be considered quite arbitrary, and based on marginal changes in democratic status.
-In fact, most reforms accord with conventional views on political history, and appear to represent major institutional change.
-Specifically, 156 reforms are registered in the data - 90 entries into and 66 exits out of democracy - with an average change on the 20-step scale of 8.5 (and
+By this classification, a reform occurs in a year of the panel when a nation's democracy indicator flips between 0 and 1 or vice versa.
+(Note that a country that becomes independent within the sample period is coded as missing before independence, so a reform only occurs if democratic status changes at some point after the year of independence.)
+This definition of reform may appear quite arbitrary and based on marginal changes in democratic status.
+In fact, most reforms accord with conventional views on political history.
+They also appear to represent major institutional change: the reforms involve an average jump on the 21-step Polity2 scale of 8.5 (with a standard deviation of 4.1).
+To be meaningfully used in the before-after analysis to follow, I require that the outcome of interest be observed for at least two years before and after the reform.